What do we do?

 A number of members have expressed an interest in getting involved in one or more of the activities associated with our group and details are summarised in the minutes of and the project updates presented at the meetings which can be accessed in the 'our official documents' area of this site.

-The most recent meeting of the Group was held in 2014 in Hyderabad, India and the minutes will be posted when they are available.
+The most recent meeting of the Group was held in 2018 in Edinburgh, UK.

 Scope of our work.

 Meetings held since 2002 have developed the proposed remit and activities of the Group to include:

 • Offering advice on information retrieval policy and practice.

 • Conducting empirical research (including systematic reviews) into information retrieval methods.

 • Helping to monitor the quality of searching techniques employed in systematic reviews.

 • Liaising with the Campbell Information Retrieval Methods Group.

 • Serving as a forum for discussion via our email discussion list.